An interference-based method for the detection of strongly lensed gravitational waves

-In Supplementary Figure~\ref{fig:Host_Galaxy_mag}, we depict the probability distribution of host galaxy apparent magnitudes for the three identified SLGWs.
+In Extended Data {\bf Fig. 1}, we depict the probability distribution of host galaxy apparent magnitudes for the three quadruplets.
 The host galaxy number density is weighted by the SFR according to the BBH population model.
-In this figure, red histogram represents the CSST result, and blue histogram represents the JWST one.
-The apparent magnitude differences between these two telescopes result from the filter band.
-Specifically, we adopt the Sloan $r$ band for CSST and the F$200$W band for JWST.
+In this figure, red histogram is the apparent magnitude distribution for CSST $r$ band, and the blue histogram is the one for JWST F$200$W band.
+The difference between the red and blue only results from the filters and SED, nothing to do with the telescope aperture and exposure time.
 It is worth noting that our current analysis assumes only single photometry band, and the multi-band analysis will definitely improve the current results.
 The grey shaded region indicates events that cannot be observed by CSST due to its limited magnitude (assuming CSST limiting magnitude of $\mathrm{M}_{AB}=26$).
-From this figure, it is clear that for event ID-35, there is a remarkably high probability (approximately $80\%$) of observing its host galaxy.
-Hence, we will focus our analysis primarily on this event.
+From this figure, it is clear that for event ID-35, there is a remarkably high probability (approximately $80\%$) of being able to observe its host galaxy by CSST.